nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `l/`: This flag is to be followed immediately by the link URL.

 Format: `delete link m/MODULE_CODE l/LINK_URL`
-* When deleting a link URL from a non-existent module code, Plannit shows an error message.
+* You cannot delete a link URL from a non-existent module code.
-* When deleting a non-existent link URL, Plannit shows an error message.
+* You cannot delete a non-existent link URL from a valid module code.

 Example:
 ```